 We are here to help!

 If you would like any further information about our safeguarding procedures or would like to discuss any individual concerns, please contact: Contact Designated Safeguarding Lead: Teresa Latcham Deputy Designated Safeguarding Lead: Rob Kane Safeguarding Officer: Stuart Slorach Email: firstname.lastname@example.org IF YOU ARE CONCERNED ABOUT THE SAFETY OR WELFARE OF A YOUNG PERSON, YOU SHOULD ACT WITHOUT DELAY.
 YOU CAN ASK FOR ADVICE OR REPORT YOUR CONCERN TO YOUR LOCAL CHILDREN’S OR MUTLI-AGENCY HUB DETAILS OF WHICH CAN BE FOUND ON https://www.teescpp.org.uk/ FOR THE TEES VALLEY AREA.
 Many people worry that their suspicions might be wrong, or that they will be interfering unnecessarily but remember, it is always better to be safe than sorry.
 In a non-emergency situation contact the Police on 101, in an emergency call 999.
-You can read our Safeguarding Policy & Procedure The School’s Safeguarding Policy and Procedure can be found within the School’s Handbook Policies and Procedures relating to Student Safeguarding Support and Wellbeing Support - link below.
+School’s Safeguarding Policy & Procedure The School’s Safeguarding Policy and Procedure can be found within the School’s Handbook Policies and Procedures relating to Student Safeguarding Support and Wellbeing Support - link below.
 Copies are also available on the VLE – Moodle or can be obtained by request by emailing email@example.com Policies & Procedures Related to Student Safeguarding Support and Wellbeing

 - Information for Parents